Turtlepaw/clockwork/README.md

 yarn build
 ```

-This will compile the typescript files to javascript and build the executables (e.g. `build-win.exe` for windows) in the current directory.
-This will package all the dependencies and Node.js into the executable, allowing it to be run even on devices without Node.js installed.
+#### 🧐 What does this do?

+1. Compiles all the Typescript files in `./scripts` to Javascript files in `./build/scripts`
+2. Bundles all the compiled javascript files and dependencies into `index.js`
+3. Injects the current version found in `./package.json` into `./build/index.js`
+4. Packages Node.js and `./build/index.js` into an executable for Linux, Mac OS, and Windows

+This makes it work on devices even without Node.js installed!

 ### Publishing